 As casein was a milk protein, Stecher labelled Pompeian Massage Cream as a ‘skin food’, a not illogical practice for the time.
 Back then, the skin was thought to be more porous than we know it to be today.
 Consequently, many believed that the skin could be ‘fed’ externally by applying a cream.

 See also: Skin Foods

-In 1909, the words ‘Skin Food’ quietly disappeared from the Pompeian Massage Cream label and the cream was then promoted primarily as a cleanser which removed material that soap could not get to.
+In 1909, the words ‘Skin Food’ quietly disappeared from the Pompeian Massage Cream label and the cream was then mainly promoted as a cleanser that removed material that soap could not get to.

 Get All the Dirt Out of Your Skin.